What’s the meaning of “Ittekimasu”(行ってきます)?

 At a hotel or other accommodation …

-• When you are going out for sightseeing.
+• When you go sightseeing.

 • When getting off from work.